ABOUT BLETCHINGLEY PLAYERS / BADS

-Apart from farce, comedy and pantomimes, the Society has staged many classic plays over the years from playwrights such as George Bernard Shaw and Noel Coward to J B Priestley and Neil Simon.
+Apart from farce, comedy and pantomimes, the Society has staged many classic plays over the years from playwrights such as George Bernard Shaw and Noel Coward to J B Priestly and Neil Simon.

 These plays included Blithe Spirit, On Golden Pond, Steel Magnolias, The Graduate, Pygmalion, An Inspector Calls,The Odd Couple and The Sunshine Boys to name but a few.

-Bletchingley Players have been entertaining local audiences for more than 50 years.
-Originally known as Blechingley Amateur Dramatic Society (BADS), the group was founded in 1960 at an inaugural meeting attended by Betty Bristow, Mary Wilson, Kay Winter, Paddy Martin and Peggy Wheeldon.
+Bletchingley Players entertained local audiences for more than 50 years.
+Originally known as Bletchingley Amateur Dramatic Society (BADS), the group was founded in the 1960’s at an inaugural meeting attended by Betty Bristow, Mary Wilson, Kay Winter, Paddy Martin and Peggy Wheeldon.
 Betty Bristow was a member and regular supporter of the group until her death in 2007.
 She was Honorary President of The Players for many years as well as both acting in and directing productions.

 Mary Wilson played the part of the Fairy Godmother in a mini panto of Cinderella at the grand age of 90.
 Paddy Martin was an actress and director for many years.
 Other well-